Soul-Eater69/rag-summary/architecture.md

 - `warnings`
 - `timing`

+### Why this design is good

+This separation keeps:
+- business logic in nodes
+- runtime sequencing in the graph
+- public API shape in one place

+That makes the repo easier to evolve without breaking callers.

 ---

-## 6. Runtime orchestration
+## 6. The graph is the real runtime

 ## `graph/build_prediction_graph.py`

+This file defines the actual runtime execution graph.

-The actual runtime flow is defined as a LangGraph state graph, with a sequential fallback when LangGraph is unavailable.
+It uses LangGraph when available and provides a sequential fallback when LangGraph is not installed.

 ### Current node sequence